lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SMIMECapabilities Attribute Conventions

 Section 2.5.2 of [RFC8551] defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
-When constructing a CMS signed-data content type [RFC5652], a compliant implementation MAY include the SMIMECapabilities attribute that announces support for the RSA-KEM Algorithm.
+When constructing a CMS signed-data content type [RFC5652], a compliant implementation MAY include the SMIMECapabilities attribute.

 The SMIMECapability SEQUENCE representing a composite signature Algorithm MUST include the appropriate object identifier as per {{tab-cms-shas}} in the capabilityID field.